iamvijaydev/valdat/README.md

 ```

 ## custom
 Use a totally custom assertion function.
 There is not `isRequired()` in this case.
-It can be implemented within the custom assertion.
+It must be implemented within the custom assertion.
 ```javascript
 const schema = {
     password: valdat.custom((data, key) => {